 Technical reports are used in a wide range of industries—from biotech, aerospace, energy, manufacturing, engineering, IT, and finance to global supply chain.

-It includes a wide range of documents like reports of day-to-day activities, technical articles, instruction manuals, patents, and theses for academic purposes.
+Today, technical writing is no longer limited to the traditional definition of dense documentation and lengthy users manuals.
+It includes a wide range of documents, such as reports of day-to-day activities, technical articles, user-friendly instruction manuals, patents, and theses for academic purposes.

-- Technical writing might explain something, describe why something was done, state a problem and find its solution, or report results of a study.
+Purpose: A technical document has a purpose; the basic purpose could be either to inform or to convince.
+Technical writing might explain something, describe why something was done, state a problem and find its solution, or report the results of a study.

 - Do not offer opinions